flatline-84/facegate/README.md

 FaceGate is a novel program to classify actions from a variety of input sources to then control a hardware component.

+## Required Python libraries
+### Can be installed with `pip`
+* numpy - math calculations and data handling
+* opencv-python - openCV bindings for Python
+* pystasm - openStasm bindings for Python.
+Requires OpenCV source
+* Pillow - Imaging library to display images

+### Needed library modules
+pystasm requires the OpenCV source code to be installed on your system

 ## Doing Your Work

 ### Create a Branch